jonahlewis4/leetcode/README.md

 # leetcode
-A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0)
+A collection of LeetCode questions to ace the coding interview! - Created using [LeetHub v2](https://github.com/arunbhardwaj/LeetHub-2.0).
+Some questions that i've solved may not be here.

 <!---LeetCode Topics Start-->
 # LeetCode Topics